-Three-time Australian Commonwealth Games representative Pat Carroll has won the Gold Coast Airport Marathon a record four times and has held the Australian half marathon all-comers record since 1994.
+Three-time Australian Commonwealth Games representative Pat Carroll has won the Gold Coast Marathon a record four times and has held the Australian half marathon all-comers record since 1994.
 So, you could say, he knows a thing or two about running.
-Here are Pat’s top 15 training tips to help you reach the start line of the Gold Coast Airport Marathon in top shape, ready for personal glory:
+Here are Pat’s top 15 training tips to help you reach the start line of the Gold Coast Marathon in top shape, ready for personal glory:

 1. Set a realistic goal

 Lock in a goal that aligns with your fitness level and preparation time.
 Count backwards from your race date and work out an achievable outcome for race weekend.